Microtia literally translated from the Greek means ‘little ear’. It is the medical word to describe a small or absent ear.

 - False (prosthetic) ear

 More information about each option follows.
-The team will discuss each option with you, and the final decision about which option to take will be made jointly between you, your child and the microtia team.
+The team will discuss each option with the family, and the final decision about which option to take will be made jointly between them, their child and the microtia team.

 No surgical treatment

-While your child is young, you may decide to leave the ear as it is.
+While the child is young, parents may decide to leave the ear as it is.
 Some children camouflage their ear by growing their hair long, while others deal with comments and questions more easily.
-The chances of successful surgery or prosthesis improve with age, so if your child changes his or her mind in the future, these options will still be open.
+The chances of successful surgery or prosthesis improve with age, so if the child changes his or her mind in the future, these options will still be open.

 Ear reconstruction using a rib graft

-This involves making a new ear from your child’s own tissue.
-The framework or ‘scaffolding’ is made from cartilage taken from your child’s ribcage.
+This involves making a new ear from a child’s own tissue.
+The framework or ‘scaffolding’ is made from cartilage taken from their ribcage.
 The reconstruction is carried out in two stages.
 It is important that the cartilage is mature so this option is not offered to children under ten years old.
 Most children are at secondary school when this option is offered.